ricardojoserf/jeringuilla/README.md

     - Type "earlybird":  CreateProcess + VirtualAllocEx + WriteProcessMemory + ResumeThread

-The program does not use the known [GetProcAddress](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress) and [GetModuleHandle](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulehandlea) functions.
-It uses custom implementations for these functions: [https://github.com/ricardojoserf/GetProcAddress](https://github.com/ricardojoserf/GetProcAddress) and [https://github.com/ricardojoserf/GetModuleHandle](https://github.com/ricardojoserf/GetModuleHandle).

-So the only API calls used are ReadProcessMemory and NtQueryInformationProcess.
-Moreover, the function names are obfuscated using AES encryption.
+The program does not use the GetProcAddress and GetModuleHandle, it uses custom implementations for these functions ([GetProcAddress](https://github.com/ricardojoserf/GetProcAddress) and [GetModuleHandle](https://github.com/ricardojoserf/GetModuleHandle)).
+The only API calls are NtReadVirtualMemory and NtQueryInformationProcess and the function names are obfuscated using AES encryption.

 --------------------------------------